neveralways/NeverGBank_Reagents/README.md

-# wow-guild-bank-deposit
+# Guild Bank Reagent Deposit
-Guild Bank Reagent Deposit
+World of Warcraft addon to deposit all reagents from the bags into the Guild Bank